 Thing to Consider When Choosing a 5 Person Tent

 When shopping for the best 5 person tent, you should take into consideration capacity, assembly, price, and quality of materials before picking the best tent for you.
+We’ve compared each of the tents above based on these factors and you can find a break down of our findings below.

 Capacity

-Capacity is one of the first things we need to discuss when purchasing a car camping tent based on the number of campers.
+Capacity is one of the first things we need to discuss when purchasing a camping tent based on the number of campers.
 A tent’s capacity is a reflection of the maximum number of sleepers it can accommodate if they’re sleeping in close quarters – think shoulder-to-shoulder or even head-to-toe.
 This means if you purchase a 5 person tent for five campers, you’re going to be sleeping quite close to each other and not have any space for gear or even a backpack with clothes.

 Kids and pets can be a little complicated when it comes to figuring out numbers, especially since they vary greatly in size.
 Kids can mean a 2 year old or a 13 year old, and a dog can mean a Chihuahua or a Great Dane.
-If you’re looking to have the gift of extra space on your side, then we would go ahead and count them as one whole adult in your count.
+If you’re looking to have the gift of extra space on your side, then we would go ahead and count them as one whole adult.
 So if you have 2 adults, 1 kid, and 1 dog, that would put you at a count of 4, which would then lead you to a tent capacity of 6 at minimum.

 The only exception to this is camping in cold weather, which is a situation where larger tents are harder to heat.
 If you’re regularly exposed to cold temperatures, then having a tent capacity closer to the number of actual campers would leave you warmer (albeit closer) in the long run.